-- providing for a classified board of directors with staggered, three-year terms; - authorizing our board of directors to issue preferred stock with voting or other rights or preferences that could discourage a takeover attempt or delay changes in control; - prohibiting cumulative voting in the election of directors; - providing that vacancies on our board of directors may be filled only by a majority of directors then in office, even though less than a quorum; - prohibiting the adoption, amendment or repeal of our amended and restated bylaws or the repeal of the provisions of our amended and restated certificate of incorporation regarding the election and removal of directors without the required approval of at least 66.67% of the shares entitled to vote at an election of directors; - prohibiting stockholder action by written consent; - limiting the persons who may call special meetings of stockholders; and requiring advance notification of stockholder nominations and proposals.

-These provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our board of directors, which is responsible for appointing the members of our management.
+providing for a classified board of directors with staggered, three-year terms; authorizing our board of directors to issue preferred stock with voting or other rights or preferences that could discourage a takeover attempt or delay changes in control; prohibiting cumulative voting in the election of directors; providing that vacancies on our board of directors may be filled only by a majority of directors then in office, even though less than a quorum; 68 prohibiting the adoption, amendment or repeal of our amended and restated bylaws or the repeal of the provisions of our amended and restated certificate of incorporation regarding the election and removal of directors without the required approval of at least 66.67% of the shares entitled to vote at an election of directors; prohibiting stockholder action by written consent; limiting the persons who may call special meetings of stockholders; and requiring advance notification of stockholder nominations and proposals.
+These provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by r provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our board of directors, which is responsible for appointing the members of our management.
 In addition, the provisions of Section 203 of the Delaware General Corporate Law, or the DGCL, govern us.
 These provisions may prohibit large stockholders, in particular those owning 15% or more of our outstanding voting stock, from merging or combining with us for a certain period of time without the consent of our board of directors.